 The websites below can help you learn how to prepare for a radiation or nuclear event and how you can keep yourself and your family safe during and after.

 Nuclear Power Plants

 Learn the potential radiation exposure danger from a nuclear power plant emergency.
 Learn how to prepare a supply kit and how to make a family emergency plan.
-You can also find out what you should do during and after the emergency.
+You can also find out what you should do during and after the event.
 (Ready.gov)

 Learn what a nuclear blast is and the hazards of nuclear devices.
-Learn how to prepare your home and family before a nuclear event, and what you should do during and after.
+Learn how to prepare your home and family before a nuclear event and what you should do during and after.
 (Ready.gov)

 Hazardous Materials Incidents

 Learn how to protect yourself and your family in the event of a hazardous materials incident.
 This could include a radioactive event.
 Learn how to make a family emergency plan and build an emergency supply kit.
 (Ready.gov)